 First of all, Marnie, you are not alone in this.
 This is the number one question that I get from parents every day, their baby is waking up too early.
 I’ve got three tips around that for you, Marnie.
 The first would be to have a look at the darkness.
 That’s always the first place I look, especially in the summer.

 People often think that they’ve got it dark enough, but it can always be darker because even the slightest change in light variation can stimulate a wake up in anybody.
 As an adult, you can look at the clock and notice that it’s not time to get up, yet.
 A baby can’t do that.
 I want it dark in there.
 I want it to be as dark as it would be if you walked in, in the very middle of the night.
 That’s tip number one.

-Tip number two, actually, it’s a concern number two, let’s call it, Marnie, is the fact that you’re nursing him at 4:00 AM.
+Tip number two, actually, it’s a concerning number two, let’s call it, Marnie is the fact that you’re nursing him at 4:00 AM.
 Given his age, there should be absolutely no reason why your child would need a night feed.